-Objectives, Targets & Indicators • The Rivers Crouch and Roach re both currently at 'water available' status, though the 2012 status for both rivers in 'no water available'.
-Strategy for new and existing licences The strategy for these WRMUs is to move to 'No Water Available'.
-This means that for new licences: The EA will continue licensing the available resource with an appropriate Hands Off Flow (HOF) condition New licences and variations to existing licences will be subject to a time-limit of 31 March 2016 unless more restrictive measures are required to protect water related conservation sites which may be impacted by abstraction within this unit (please refer to table 46).
-For existing licences: There will be a presumption of renewal, subject to the other renewal criteria and local considerations Existing licence conditions and renewals may be subject to modifications determined by the outcome of the Review of Consents process, or the Restoring Sustainable Abstraction Programme
+• The Rivers Crouch and Roach re both currently at 'water available' status, though the 2012 status for both rivers in 'no water available'.

+Strategy for new and existing licences

+The strategy for these WRMUs is to move to 'No Water Available'.
+This means that for new licences:

+- The EA will continue licensing the available resource with an appropriate Hands Off Flow (HOF) condition - New licences and variations to existing licences will be subject to a time-limit of 31 March 2016 unless more restrictive measures are required to protect water related conservation sites which may be impacted by abstraction within this unit (please refer to table 46).

+For existing licences:

+- There will be a presumption of renewal, subject to the other renewal criteria and local considerations - Existing licence conditions and renewals may be subject to modifications determined by the outcome of the Review of Consents process, or the Restoring Sustainable Abstraction Programme

-Permissions adversely affecting the integrity of Habitats Directive Sites may only be allowed to continue if Government considers that there are no alternative solutions, there are imperative reasons of overriding public interest and adequate compensatory measures can be secured The EA will promote water efficiency measures across all abstractors. - The EA will promote water enciency measures across all abstractors.
+- Permissions adversely affecting the integrity of Habitats Directive Sites may only be allowed to continue if Government considers that there are no alternative solutions, there are imperative reasons of overriding public interest and adequate compensatory measures can be secured - The EA will promote water efficiency measures across all abstractors.

-The Crouch and d Roach Estuary Management Plan the County of E the Crouch and ent Plan through its stakeholders is able to co-ordinate planning policies across four Local Planning Authorities within essex and examine issues that are not addressed by the planning system.
-It will seek to 'ensure the sustainable future of d Roach estuaries by maximizing their potential without compromising the economy of the area, or the needs of future or its landscape, ecology or historical heritage'.
-Objectives, Targets & Indicators These are some of the principal objectives of the Management Plan: To examine the interplay between the pressures of tourism, agriculture, coastal protection and ecology To examine the potential for coastal realignment options and the potential impact on agriculture, tourism, access and fisheries To address the affects of recreational use on the ecology of the estuaries To consider the health of the rural economy of the area To identify opportunities for economic activity to support the rural population To build on the findings of market town health checks on the north and south banks of the River Crouch and aid the delivery of local actions
+The Crouch and Roach Estuary Management Plan

+This Management Plan through its stakeholders is able to co-ordinate planning policies across four Local Planning Authorities within the County of Essex and examine issues that are not addressed by the planning system.
+It will seek to 'ensure the sustainable future of the Crouch and Roach estuaries by maximizing their potential without compromising the economy of the area, or the needs of future generations, nor its landscape, ecology or historical heritage'.

+These are some of the principal objectives of the Management Plan:

+- To examine the interplay between the pressures of tourism, agriculture, coastal protection and ecology - To examine the potential for coastal realignment options and the potential impact on agriculture, tourism, access and fisheries - To address the affects of recreational use on the ecology of the estuaries - To consider the health of the rural economy of the area - To identify opportunities for economic activity to support the rural population - To build on the findings of market town health checks on the north and south banks of the River Crouch and aid the delivery of local actions